smarianimore/NetlogoDataAnalysis/README.md

 # Installation

 Just clone the repo, install the required packages, and you're good to go :)
-Requirements are Python 3.9+ with PIP.
+Requirements are Python 3.9+ with PiP.

 # Usage

-Given an input directory storing either raw files produced by the NetLogo simulations [1](), or the files already split into `.params` and `.csv` parts, the script `auto_exploration.py` proceeds in 3 stages, applied to each experiment (= `.csv` file):
+Given an input directory storing either raw files produced by the NetLogo simulations [1], or the files already split into `.params` and `.csv` parts, the script `auto_exploration.py` proceeds in 3 stages, applied to each experiment (= `.csv` file):

  1. the configured performance plots are produced
  2. both global and per-agent actions distributions are computed, if not skipped or already done